Fish & Chips Club Getting Started Guide

 - Abelson, Sussman

-This guide gives you the basic information you need to install and run the Fish & Chips Club example application.
-(The same general steps are used to install and run the Predictions example application as well.)
-This guide assumes you are using Tomcat 5 as your web app container, and MySQL as your database.
-You will need JDK 1.5 or better.
+This guide gives you the basic information you need to install and run the example applications.
+This guide assumes you are using Tomcat 6+ as your web app container, and MySQL 5 as your database.
+You will need JDK 1.6 or better.

 Since .class files are included in the download, there is no initial need to perform a compile before running the application.
 Once you modify the source, then a compile will be needed in order to see your changes.